Iran says Saudi Arabia should move to curb oil price fall

 Abdollahian reaffirmed Iran's commitment to Assad, saying the Syrian president must be involved in any political transition aimed at ending more than three years of conflict.

-He also criticized the latest U.S. sanctions on Iranian individuals and entities, saying they would not have a good impact on Tehran's talks with world powers over its disputed nuclear program.
+He also criticised the latest U.S. sanctions on Iranian individuals and entities, saying they would not have a good impact on Tehran's talks with world powers over its disputed nuclear programme.

 "The United States must know that these actions make them bear a greater responsibility should the negotiations fail," he said.
 "If the other side is honest in their actions, then we should expect these talks to reach a desirable conclusion."